hyperboly/blog.hyperboly.net/content/posts/ramblings/6yrs-on-linux.md

 Over time however, the list of things I self host grew.
 It started with a virtualized TrueNAS, then my own search engine, the blog you're reading, and of course: Minecraft.
 My list of selfhosted services really started to look more "professional" when I started introducing monitoring tools like graylog, uptime-kuma, and zabbix.

+The reason I wanted to use Proxmox was to begin moving away from cloud services as much as possible.
+I think I've gotten to 50% selfhosted capacity.
+All of my movies and TV shows are selfhosted, all documents on a NAS and not on cloud, and search/DNS/internet utilities are selfhosted.

 ## ZFS